prince-chrismc/conan-center-index/docs/adding_packages/how_to_add_packages.md

     folder: all
 ```

-### Supported Versions

-In this repository we are building a subset of all the versions for a given library.
-This set of version changes over time as new versions
-are released and old ones stop being used.

-We always welcome latest releases as soon as they are available, and from time to time we remove old versions mainly due to technical reasons:
-the more versions we have, the more resources that are needed in the CI and the more time it takes to build each pull-request (also, the
-more chances of failing because of unexpected errors).

-#### Removing old versions

-When removing old versions, please follow these considerations:
- - keep one version for every major release
- - for the latest major release, at least three versions should be available (latest three minor versions)

-The Conan Team may ask you to remove more if they are taking a lot of resources.

-Logic associated to removed revisions, and entries in `config.yml` and `conandata.yml` files should be removed as well.
-If anyone needs to
-recover them in the future, Git contains the full history and changes can be recovered from it.

-Please, note that even if those versions are removed from this repository, **the packages will always be accessible in ConanCenter remote**
-associated to the recipe revision used to build them.

-#### Adding old versions

-We love to hear why in the opening description of the PR.
-We usually don't add old versions unless there is a specific request for it.

-Take into account that the version might be removed in future pull-requests according to the statements above.
-Adding versions that are not used by consumer only requires more resources and time from the CI servers.

 ### `conandata.yml`

 This file lists **all the sources that are needed to build the package**: source code, license files,... any file that will be used by the recipe